 Steve Swinsburg - email@example.com

-Steve is a Senior Software Engineer at the Australian National University.
-He holds a Masters Degree in Information Technology, majoring in Web and Internet Technologies (2008) and a Bachelor of Science Degree (2003), both from the University of New England, Australia.
+Steve is a Freelance Developer with over 10 years experience working on Sakai.
+He holds a Masters Degree in Information Technology, majoring in Web and Internet Technologies and a Bachelor of Science Degree.
 He also has several years of tertiary teaching experience.

 Steve has written over a dozen articles on Sakai best practices and how-to's, and regularly blogs about Sakai related developments.
 In 2008 he had a paper on Sakai in distance education published in the Australian ascilite journal (see below).
 Steve was heavily involved with the organisation of AuSakai 2011 at the Australian National University in Canberra, which to date, has been the most successful Sakai event in Australia.

 Steve is also an active uPortal contributor and has developed several JSR-168 portlets, notably the Sakai Connector Portlet and the Basic LTI Portlet, both implementing the IMS LTI specification, as well as the Simple RSS portlet which has now been adapted for Sakai.